millerjem/zarf-hello-world/README.md

    - LICENSE
    - MAINTAINERS.md

-## Getting Started
+## Overview
 Mission Lab is a Kubernetes-based environment designed to support cloud, on-premises, and disconnected (air-gapped) deployments for mission-critical applications.
 It provides services such as multi-tenant storage via MinIO and ML/DL/AI capabilities through Tenjin and Koverse.
 The only supported method for deploying applications into Mission Lab is through Zarf packages and UDS bundles, which ensure secure, declarative, and portable software delivery.
 This document details the process of creating, building, validating, testing, and deploying mission-critical applications in Mission Lab, including requesting Pepr exceptions to bypass cluster policies, accessing company-specific registries for package and bundle storage, and utilizing GitLab CI/CD pipelines for automation.

+## Getting Started
+Use the [getting started](docs/GETTING_STARTED.md) guide to install and configure your system to generate a Zarf package and local Kubernetes cluster.

+## Onboarding
-Use the [getting started](docs/GETTING_STARTED.md) guide to create and publish Zarf and or UDS Bundles to any air gapped environment.
+Use the [Onboarding](docs/ONBOARDING.md) guide to deploy applications and services using Zarf or UDS to create portable, secure, and declarative packages and or bundles for streamlined deployment across diverse environments.

 ## Scope
 // TODO: